SixArm/startup-business-guide/topics/regtech/index.md

 * Risk management tools can be used to identify, assess, and manage risks associated with regulatory compliance.

-* Identity managemen solutions can help firms manage customer identities and authenticate customer data to meet regulatory requirements.
+* Identity management solutions can help firms manage customer identities and authenticate customer data to meet regulatory requirements.

 * Data management and analytics can help firms collect, manage, and analyze large amounts of data to identify compliance risks and trends.